SotaYoshida/PairingHamiltonians.jl/docs/src/imsrg.md

 julia -t 12 path_to_script.jl
 ```

-Some functions in the package are already parallelized, but it may be still possible to improve the performance to make it competitive with other methods.
+Some functions in the package are already parallelized, but it may be still insufficient for large systems.

 ```@autodocs
 Modules = [PairingHamiltonian]